BigBIueWhale/llm_server_windows/README.md

 # LLM Server Windows 10/11
 Turn a Windows 10/11 PC into an Ollama server that runs on startup (not on user login).

+To be used as a reliable endpoint for https://github.com/BigBIueWhale/ollama_load_balancer/

 # Ollama Setup & Startup Scripts

-This project folder contains two PowerShell scripts used for installing and launching Ollama on Windows 10/11 systems on startup.
+This project is based on two fundamental scripts.

+1. [double_click_install.bat](./double_click_install.bat) to install and configure Ollama, setup firewall rule, and create startup item to run [on_startup.ps1](./on_startup.ps1) on boot - running as SYSTEM user.

-The [on_startup.ps1](./on_startup.ps1) script reboots ollama on set times based on `$restartMinutes = @(` variable definition.
+2. [on_startup.ps1](./on_startup.ps1) script launches Ollama then reboots ollama on set times based on `$restartMinutes = @(` variable definition.
 This is to increase robustness- for example: what happens when Ollama decides to use the CPU instead of GPU?
 The reboot makes everything work again.

 ## Install
 1. Download `OllamaSetup.exe` installer for Windows (I used version 0.6.5) and copy to this project root directory.